I, Tonya: Production

+Development

 Screenwriter Steven Rogers was inspired to write I, Tonya after watching a documentary on figure skating which mentioned Tonya Harding.
 Rogers arranged separate interviews with Harding and her ex-husband Jeff Gillooly; each remembered the events of the 1994 scandal very differently.
 Rogers decided, "Well, that's my way in - to put everyone's point of view out there, and then let the audience decide."
-He later said that the film was really about "things we tell ourselves in order to…live with ourselves…how we change the narrative, and then want that to be the narrative."
+He later said that the film was really about "things we tell ourselves in order to...live with ourselves...how we change the narrative, and then want that to be the narrative."

 Regarding Gillooly, Rogers stated, "What's curious about Jeff is that he refused to take any money for life rights, for his interview, for anything."
 He remembered Jeff Gillooly saying that Harding was a great figure skater.
 According to Rogers, Gillooly also said that it was his own idea to threaten Nancy Kerrigan's ability to perform and took responsibility for his part in Harding's 1994 ruin: "he doesn't want to profit from it."

 Margot Robbie, who played Harding and co-produced the film, did not realize the screenplay was based on a real event until after she finished reading it.
 Immediately prior to filming, Robbie flew from Los Angeles to Portland, Oregon to meet Harding.
 To prepare for the skating scenes, Robbie trained for four months.
 Heidi Munger and Anna Malkova served as skating doubles and Sarah Kawahara provided coaching and choreography.
 The production was unable to find a skating double who could perform a triple Axel, which was accomplished by visual effects.

 Rogers wrote the role of Tonya's mother LaVona for Allison Janney; she is a longtime friend of Rogers, but the "stars had [not] aligned" for them to work together until he completed the script for I, Tonya.
 Janney said the part was one of the most challenging of her career.
-Shortly after the film premiered at the Toronto International Film Festival, she said, "I think LaVona was actually a very smart woman, very articulate[...]
+Shortly after the premiere at the Toronto International Film Festival, she said, "I think LaVona was actually a very smart woman, very articulate[...]
 She was not messing around and didn't want [Tonya] distracted[...]
 She wanted [Tonya] to know that it was going to be hard work, and knowing her daughter needed to be told she couldn't do it in order to do it was LaVona's way of saying, 'I was there to inspire her'."

 Director Craig Gillespie was interested in the project because he "realized it was a great opportunity to revisit the story and make a commentary about how the media treats people."
-He did add that he didn't "feel great about having to drag Nancy's name back into this."
-Gillespie said that he tried, in the film, to present Harding "in a very honest way" without "trying to pull those heartstrings... just showing you why she is the way she is."
+He added that he didn't "feel great about having to drag Nancy's name back into this."
+Gillespie said that he tried to present Harding "in a very honest way" without "trying to pull those heartstrings... just showing you why she is the way she is."